rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us025/01.requirements-engineering/Readme.md

-# US008 - List the vehicles in need off check-up.
+# US008 - Cancel an entry in the Agenda.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an FM, I want to list the vehicles needing the check-up.
+As a GSM, I want to Cancel an entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications